Penne with Sausage and Broccoli Rabe

 4. When ready, turn off the heat and uncover.
 Otherwise, the rabe will continue to cook and will become too soft and mushy.

-Steps to cooking sausages in a skillet with broccoli rabe. by 2sistersrecipes.com
+3 steps to cooking sausages in a skillet with broccoli rabe.

 Meanwhile, boil water in a large pot and toss in the penne pasta.
 Drain when the pasta is ready.
 Then toss everything together and serve with some grated Locatelli Pecorino Romano cheese at the table.

-• Sometimes both the sausage and broccoli can absorb most of the liquid in the skillet.
-If it does, you can drizzle additional extra virgin olive oil into the pot with the entire mixture to give it more moisture before serving.
+QUICK NOTE: Sometimes both the sausage and broccoli will absorb most of the liquid in the skillet.
+When it does, drizzle additional extra virgin olive oil into the pot to give it more moisture before serving.

 Penne with Sausage and Broccoli Rabe will make a hearty meal, and it’s ready to serve in under 30 minutes.
 Perfect!